JSeawell/Adventure/README.md

 > 5. Type the command: `adventure` to run the *adventure* program
 > 6. Find the End Room to win the game

+## How the game works:
+> - buildrooms creates a new directory inside the working directory
+> - Inside that directory, seven rooms are created
+> - The name of each room is chosen randomly from a list of ten possible names
+> - Each room has:
+> - - Name
+> - - Type (start, end, or mid)
+> - - Between 3 and 6 outbound connections (to other rooms)

 ## Example run:
 > `$ chmod +x makeBoth`
 > `$ makeBoth`